happyDomain/happydomain/README.md

 LevelDB is a small embedded key-value store (as SQLite it doesn't require an additional daemon to work).

     -leveldb-path string
-    	Path to the LevelDB Database (default "happydns.db")
+    	Path to the LevelDB Database (default "happydomain.db")

-By default, a new directory is created near the binary, called `happydns.db`.
+By default, a new directory is created near the binary, called `happydomain.db`.
 This directory contains the database used by the program.
 You can change it to a more meaningful/persistant path.